n2vi/upsync/README.md

 Eventually, I hope to solidify FUSE support on Windows and OpenBSD and switch there to the much preferable `upspinfs.`  But even then `upsync` may have some niche benefits:
 * enables work offline, i.e. a workaround for the distributed `upspinfs` we have not yet built
 * offers mitigation of user misfortune, for example when they discard their upspin keys
+* provides a worked out example for new Upspin client developers
-* leaves a backup in place in case cloud store or Upspin projects die without warning It may also be a useful worked out example for newcomers seeking to write a small Upspin client.
+* leaves a backup in case cloud store or Upspin projects die without warning

 ### Windows checklist
 This tool was written assuming an experienced Upspin user is trying to assist a friend with file sharing or backup.
 Here is a checklist if your friend is on Windows 10: